 Bariatric Surgery Revisions in Houston, TX

 More than one bariatric procedure may be needed to provide patients with the results they desire.
 Complications can sometimes arise as well, leading to the need for additional surgeries.
-Board certified general surgeon Dr. Matthew St. Laurent provides bariatric surgery revisions for his patients in and around Houston, TX.
+Located in Cypress, board certified general surgeon Dr. Matthew St. Laurent provides bariatric surgery revisions for his patients in and around The Woodlands and Houston, TX.

 What Are Bariatric Surgery Revisions?

 Bariatric surgery revisions involve a second procedure to resolve certain issues such as weight regain or complications with a previous operation.
 Some patients may also stop experiencing results some time after an initial bariatric surgery and require a second procedure to continue losing weight.